-For the detector-related uncertainties, we consider the CHOOZ results as a reference, and then compute 2 values for the Daya Bay case: baseline and goal.
-The baseline value is that we expect to be achievable through essentially proven methods with perhaps straightforward improvement in technique and accounting for the fact that we need to consider only relative uncertainties between near and far detectors.
-The goal value is that which we consider reachable through improved methods and extra care beyond the level of previous experiments of this type.
+For the detector-related uncertainties, we consider the CHOOZ results as a reference, and then compute two values for the Daya Bay case: baseline and goal.
+The baseline value is what we expect to be achievable through essentially proven methods with perhaps straightforward improvement in technique.
+The goal value is what we consider reachable through improved methods and extra care beyond the level of previous experiments of this type.
 The results are summarized in Table 2.3 and discussed in the rest of this section.